csswizardry/csswizardry.github.com/_posts/2026-05-07-better-browser-caching-with-no-vary-search.md

 the page.

-But this also means the cache will usually treat these as distinct pages, too—even if all three return byte-for-byte identical HTML.
+But this also means the cache will usually treat these as distinct pages, too — even if all three return byte-for-byte identical HTML.

 * `/sale?utm_source=google`
 * `/sale?utm_source=chatgpt`